Due to high call volumes you may experience longer hold times. We appreciate your patience.

 Have the morning at your leisure with time to visit the world-class Anchorage Museum if you choose.
 Enjoy a special Farewell Meal and an enlightening visit to the Alaska Native Heritage Center before transferring to the airport for our overnight flight home.

 Price Per Person

 Minneapolis, MN - Minneapolis-St Paul International Airport

-The lifelong Twin Cities resident got started in radio in Illinois then moved home to WWTC in 1973, then spent six years with Hubbard Broadcasting on KSTP AM and hosting Twin Cities Today on KSTP TV.
-He returned to radio in 1981 when Hines and Berglund helped take WLOL FM to the top of the ratings.
-Then it was on to K102, where he helped earn Station of the Year honors from the Country Music Association.
-These days, John can be heard on WCCO Radio.
+He spent six years with Hubbard Broadcasting on KSTP AM and hosting Twin Cities Today on KSTP TV.
+John returned to radio in 1981 when he and Berglund helped take WLOL FM to the top of the ratings.
+From there, John moved on to K102 where he helped earn Station of the Year honors from the Country Music Association.
+Tune into WCCO Radio to hear John’s current broadcasting.

-Hines was the first non-journalist embedded with our soldiers in Iraq.
-He’s been buried alive in a coffin for 48 hours to benefit food shelves and over the years has worked with the M.S.
+John was the first non-journalist embedded with our soldiers in Iraq.
+Over the years he has worked with the M.S.
 Society of Minnesota, St. Jude Children’s Research Hospital, Tee It Up For the Troops, benefiting the Wounded Warrior Project and many more.
 John was proud to receive the Tom Rivers Humanitarian Award in recognition of his generous service and dedication to community events and charities.